-In planning and performing our audit, we considered the BOCES internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the entity's internal control over financial reporting.
+Management of BOCES is responsible for establishing and monitoring effective internal control over financial reporting.
+In planning and performing our audit, we considered BOCES' internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the entity's internal control over financial control over financial reporting.